odinuv/web/articles/database-tech/index.md

 $query->setParameter(':id', 42);
 {% endhighlight %}

-Using a query builder has the advantage, that various parts of the query can be specified in any order and not necessarily the one used in the final query.
+Using a query builder has the advantage that various parts of the query can be specified in any order and not necessarily the one used in the final query.
 This can have some advantages in code organization.
 So it sometimes leads to less cluttered code.
-A big disadvantage of query builder is that the query is not portable -- i.e. you cannot take it to a database administration interface and run it (and vice versa) which makes it harder to test.
+A big disadvantage of a query builder is that the query is not portable --- i.e. you cannot take it to a database administration interface and run it (and vice versa) which makes it harder to test.
-Query builder is often used together with [**fluent interface**](https://en.wikipedia.org/wiki/Fluent_interface) which makes the syntax nicer:
+A query builder is often used together with [**fluent interface**](https://en.wikipedia.org/wiki/Fluent_interface) which makes the syntax nicer:

 {% highlight php %}